SchulzLab/TripLexicon/docs/docs/source/examples.rst

 Multiple regions
 ----------------
-More often the case might be that the user has many genomic regions in which they would like to search for predicted triplexes.
+More often the user may want to query many genomic regions at once for which they would like to obtain triplex predictions.
 For example, these could be peaks which are the result of other assays, such as ATAC-sequencing, ChIP-sequencing/CUT&RUN, or specific sets of promoters of genes which are differentially expressed in an RNA-sequencing experiment.
 In this case, rather than querying individual regions, a BED file can be used to query multiple regions simultaneously.
 The BED file should have a minimum of three columns (chromosome, start, stop), with a "chr" prefix.
 Extra columns are permitted, but are not used in the query.
 An example BED file is available from the `TripLexicon GitHub repository <https://github.com/SchulzLab/TripLexicon/blob/main/TriplexDB/Test_bed_file_for_triplexaligner.bed>`_ , and is also shown below in table format.

 .. list-table:: Example BED file format